• Skip to primary navigation

 Instructions

 • Allow the pudding to thicken.
-After 30 minutes, remove the lid and continue to simmer uncovered for 5 minutes.
-Whisk continuously until the rice is tender and the pudding starts to thicken.
-(The rice pudding will continue to thicken as it cools.
-If the pudding becomes too thick, add a little more milk).
+After 30 minutes, remove the lid completely.
+Continue to simmer uncovered for 5 minutes, whisking continuously.
+Keep whisking until the rice is tender and the pudding begins to thicken.
+Remember, rice pudding thickens further as it cools; if it becomes too thick, just whisk in a little more milk.

-• Stir in the flavor enhancers.
 Once the desired texture is reached, remove the saucepan from the heat.
-Stir in the vanilla extract, a little cinnamon, salt, and raisins.
+Stir in the vanilla extract, cinnamon, salt, and raisins.

+• Serve.
 Let the rice pudding cool for a few minutes, then transfer to a serving dish and serve warm.

 Notes

-Dairy-Free Option:
+Dairy-Free Option

 For a dairy-free option, replace the whole milk with an equal amount of unsweetened soy or almond milk, and the heavy cream with full-fat coconut milk (from a can).